PC Controller: Ultimate Guide to Choosing the Perfect

 • Mid-Range ($60-$100): This sweet spot offers a great balance of features, build quality, and comfort.
 You’ll find excellent first-party options and feature-rich third-party alternatives.

-• High-End/Pro ($100+): These controllers boast premium materials, advanced customization, cutting-edge stick/trigger technology, and often modular designs, catering to serious enthusiasts and competitive players.
+• High-End/Pro ($100+): These controllers boast premium materials, advanced customization, modern stick/trigger technology, and often modular designs, catering to serious enthusiasts and competitive players.

 Compatibility & Setup Considerations